Bring Your Unique Experiences to Harvard

 - A proven record of achievement at your current institution

-To be eligible to transfer, you must have completed at least one continuous academic year in a full-time degree program at one college and not have completed more than two years total in college.
+To be eligible to transfer, you must have completed at least one continuous academic year in a full-time degree program at one college and not more than two academic years.
 You must complete at least two full years of study at Harvard.
 Once a student has completed more than two years total of college at another institution, regardless of courses taken, that student is no longer eligible for transfer admission.

 In addition to our standard application materials, you may submit supplementary materials showcasing exceptional or unusual talents, including musical performance, artistic work, and research material.